pgeu/pgeu-system/docs/confreg/schedule.md

 :   Whether this track should be available to choose in the [call for papers](callforpapers) submission form.

+In session list
+:   Whether sessions in this track are included in the session list.
+This can for example be used to pre-announce some tracks before the schedule is available, by setting only those tracks to be in the session list.

 Show company
 :   Whether sessions in this track should have the company name of the speaker
 	listed on the schedule.